Oclemy/docs/docs/csharp/getting-started/index.md

----
-title: Get Started - an introduction to the C# language and .NET"
-description: Learn the basics of C# and .NET.
-Get an overview of the C# language and .NET ecosystem. ms.date: 10/13/2020
----
 # Introduction to the C# language and .NET

 C# is an elegant and type-safe object-oriented language.
 C# enables developers to build many types of secure and robust applications that run in the .NET ecosystem.